jason-a-phillips/fibonacci-api/README.md

 ### Instructions
 * Install Node.js and NPM.
-* In the project directory, in a terminal, type 'npm install' to install all package dependencies.
+* In a terminal, type 'npm install' in the project directory to install all package dependencies.
 * To run the REST API, in a terminal, type 'npm start' in the project directory.
 The REST API should now be running locally at http://localhost:9000.
-* To execute a REST request against the API, in a separate terminal in the project directory, type 'npm test'.
+* To execute a REST request against the API, in a separate terminal, type 'npm test' in the project directory.
 * You can modify the test.js script to test different behavior depending on what is passed with the request body.

 ### To do